-In other research, 70% of the complainants in criminal matters concerning young females are state welfare personnel (Carrington, 1989), which sheds new light on such high statistics for juvenile delinquent girls as state wards.
+In other research, 70% of the complainants in criminal matters concerning young females are state welfare personnel (Carrington, 1989), which sheds new light on high statistics for juvenile delinquent girls as state wards.
 Simply ‘acting out’ in institutions or foster placements can attract charges, and police are readily called out for these girls more so than girls who are not placed in state care (Bargen, 1993).
 Despite the age of these findings, it is crucial to make comparisons to the past in order to improve our policies and research directions.

 2. Studies have found that girls charged with criminal offences have a history of being abused at home (p.206) with an estimation of between 80-90% of girls for girls incarcerated in detention centres (p.
 207).

 In 2003, whilst conducting informal street-based research and interviews with homeless kids and juvenile delinquents (known as the Chase Crew) in Forrest Chase, Perth Western Australia, my subjects kept mentioning the experience of sexual abuse.
 So I stopped my interview that I had been conducting and proceeded to ask twenty street-based young people in the vicinity, mostly girls, whether they had been sexually abused.
 My findings were shocking, to say the least, with 70% saying “Yes, I have been sexually abused.
 Years later, I found similar statistics in the book Angel of Death by Julie Wright!